ECB to hold rates as policy cocktail kicks in

 FRANKFURT The European Central Bank will take a breather this month after unleashing back-to-back interest rate cuts and a slew of other measures, pausing to assess the impact of the crisis-fighting steps it took in the final two months of 2011.

-The euro zone central bank is widely expected to keep rates at 1.0 percent at its meeting on Thursday, which started at 0800 GMT, and is the first for two new policymakers - Germany's Joerg Asmussen and Frenchman Benoit Coeure.
+The euro zone central bank is widely expected to keep rates at 1.0 percent at its meeting on Thursday, which starts at 0800 GMT and is the first for two new policymakers - Germany's Joerg Asmussen and Frenchman Benoit Coeure.

 In a Reuters poll, 56 of 66 economists expected rates to remain at the current level, which matches their lowest ever.
 Central bank watchers' interest will focus on the news conference with ECB President Mario Draghi starting at 1330 GMT.